 Know When to Pause

 Dating each other keeps things moving, gets you out of your weekly routine.
-It’s something you can plan ahead of time and look forward to doing together, especially if you have children and need a break.
+It’s something you can plan ahead of time and look forward to doing together, especially if you have children and need a nice break.
 Go to the movies, try a new restaurant, have a picnic in the park or go to the beach and watch the sunset.
-Whatever it may be, it will take you back to the days when you first fell in love, absolutely smitten with each other, and thought that nothing in the world could tear you apart.
-Don’t you want to hang onto that feeling?
+Whatever it may be, it will take you back to the days when you first fell in love, utterly smitten with each other, and thought that nothing in the world could tear you apart.
+Don’t you want to hold onto that feeling?
 I know I do.

 Have Meals Together

 This is another one of those times where if you have different work schedules, it may be hard to have a meal together.
 But even if you have just one, that’s still an achievement.
 Whether it be breakfast, lunch, or dinner, sitting down together at the dining room table, eating a hot, home-cooked meal, brings you closer.
 You are interacting with each other, talking about your plan for the day, or having a general conversation.
 You tell stories of what happened throughout your day, discuss important things, or make plans for the future.
 Mealtime together is an essential part of your day in keeping your marriage alive and going.